dugganbt/FigureOneLab_BTD/README.md

 ### _Subcomponent 2._ Model used: What aspects of the diseases do the cell lines recapitulate, and what limitations do they bring?
 What further studies would need to support this data?
+Immortalized cancer cell lines find prominent use within pharmaceutical research due to their ease-of-use, high level of characterization and availability of a multitude of clones, at relatively low-cost.
+Nevertheless, the use of cell lines should consider their potential drawbacks and applicability within the desired context.
+Given that cell lines are frequently cultured in simplified settings such as in 2D flasks using standardized media lacking tumor-specific microenvironment components, it is important to verify that findings used in cell line research is translatable to the clinic.
+Studies addressing this question have been reviewed [6], and systematic benchmarking has been performed to guide the choice of relevant cell lines for a desired context-of-use [7].

 ### _Subcomponent 3._ Drugs and targets: What are the mechanisms of action for the conventional use-cases of the drugs, and how could this be expanded to additional cancers?

+_To be continued_

 ### References